bcgov/von-agent-template/GettingStartedTutorial.md

 - Copy from `dflow_registration` to the list of attributes and paste it immediately below.
 - Rename the element to the name of the first credential, as you have earlier for other references to proof requests.
 - Look on the ledger for your first credential to get the `did`, `name` and `version` values.
+  - The same steps done in the previous tutorial step.
 - For attributes, list `corp_num` and `permit_id`.

-That's it, you should have be good to go.
+That's it, you should be good to go.
 Time to test.

 ### Stop and Start the Agent

 Use the process presented early in this tutorial to stop the agent (without deleting its wallet), building it and starting it again.

-Use dFlow to test that you can issue the new credential (do you get the correct workflow?) via the form. dFlow doesn't yet support issuing multiple of the same credential for a single organization, so we'll have to use `curl` to test that.
+Use dFlow to test that you can issue the new credential (do you get the correct dFlow workflow graph?) via a form.

+dFlow doesn't yet support issuing multiple of the same credential for a single organization, so we'll have to use `curl` to test that.
 We've added a JSON file ([von-x-agent/testdata/sample-location.json](von-x-agent/testdata/sample-location.json)) that you can edit and use to issue multiple credentials to the same organization.
 Make sure to update the fields to the correct values (especially corp_num and permit_id) before running the curl command.
 Try issuing multiple credentials with different dates but the same `location_name` value to see how OrgBook handles that situation.
-Look in OrgBook to see the results.
+Check in OrgBook to see the results.

 ## Conclusion

-With that, you should have a pretty good idea of how VON Issuer/Verifier Agents are configured and deployed.
-See the agent configuration documentation for more details about all of the elements of the YAML files.
+With that, you should have a pretty good idea of how VON issuer/verifier agents are configured and deployed.
+See the [agent configuration documentation](von-x-agent/config/README.md) for more details about all of the elements of the YAML files.

-If you discovered any problems in completing this tutorial, please let us know either by submitting an issue to the source GitHub repo, or by updating the files or documentation and submitting a Pull Request.
+If you discover any problems in completing this tutorial, please let us know either by submitting an issue to the source GitHub repo, or by updating the files or documentation and submitting a Pull Request.
 If you want to compare your config files with our version of the completed tutorial, look at files in the folder [von-x-agent/testdata/completed](von-x-agent/testdata/completed).

 ### Next Steps

-If you are going to be deploying a production agent, you have a few things to consider that become possible within a VON Issuer/Verifier Agent:
+If you are going to be deploying a production agent, you have a few things to consider that become possible within a VON issuer/verifier agent:

 - What credentials (registrations, permits, licences, authorizations, etc.) does your service issue?
 Which of these should be issued as verifiable credentials?
 - What events in your existing system trigger the (re)issuance of each of those credentials?
-- Within the credentials, what attributes would be useful for an organization to have in their sallet when they need to prove they hold the credentials?
+- Within the credentials, what attributes would be useful for an organization to have in their wallet when they need to prove they hold the credentials?
-- What are the prerequisites for an entity to be issued your service's credentials?
+- What are the prerequisites credentials for an entity to be issued your service's credentials?
 - What changes could be made in your existing process to support verifiable credentials?
-  - What steps can be bypassed by receiving a proof that an organization holds prerequisite verifiable credentials?
+  - What steps can be bypassed by receiving a proof that an organization holds prerequisite verifiable claims?
   - What data elements can be pulled from a prerequisite verifiable credentials such that they need not be retyped by the process participants?
-  - When  credentials be issued in your existing process?
+  - When are credentials issued in your existing process?